rdnewman/neoncrm/README.md

 As of this writing, two classes are especially relevant to the code using this gem (see [Provided classes](#provided-classes) for more detail):
 * `Neon::Account`:  retrieves account information
 * `Neon::Event`: retrieves event information
-* `Neon::Member`: retrieves membership information
+* `Neon::Membership`: retrieves membership information

 ## Basic use
 In general, you write your application classes as subclasses to the ones provided, such as